pigfrown/whitefire-fpga-metrics/README.md

 terminal as normal.
 If logging is enabled you can see these messages in the tokenminer-metric log.

-### Launching tokenminer-metrics
+### Launching the metric exporter

-Once fx-tokenminer is started and writing to a file you can launch tokenminer-metrics.
+Once the miner is started and writing to a file you can launch the metrics exporters (tokenminer-metrics, rb4-metrics)

-tokenminer-metrics requires the -m argument, which takes a list of log paths to parse.
+Both programs requires the -m argument, which takes a list of log paths to parse.

 e.g. for a exporting metrics from one instance of tokenminer: